liaoxiaojian/liaoxiaojian.github.io/_pages/about.md

 My research interests are primarily in **storage systems**, focusing on enhancing their performance and reliability.
 My work has been published in top-tier conferences and journals on computer systems, including OSDI, SOSP, FAST, USENIX ATC, EuroSys and ACM TOS.

+<font color="red">⭐ We are seeking self-motivated Master, PhD, and undergraduate students with strong programming skills to join our research in computer systems and architectures.
+If you're interested, feel free to reach out with your CV.</font>

 <span class='anchor' id='news'></span>

 # 🔥 News